How Littler Raptors Are Making It in the Big City

 “Having sightings from all throughout the urban area, so not just in the park, but on the corner, in the middle of the city, that's where these types of observations are actually really important.
 Every observation that community scientists make is important.”

-How do you do bird watch across five continents without leaving home?
+How do you bird-watch across five continents without leaving home?

 To get a better picture of how these birds are coping, Shultz and company relied on observations submitted to eBird, an online bird observation database (like iNaturalist, but just for birds).
 Community scientists in 59 cities across the planet provided a rich data set to explore global raptor populations.
 The more frequently a bird was observed over time in the heart of cities versus the surrounding countryside, the better it was handling the urban environment.
 Satellite imagery and Apple Maps data helped bring the urban bird environment into focus and identify the core of big cities.
 “This study couldn't have been possible without community science and using either eBird or iNaturalist,” says Shultz.